-Pokemon Masters is a new mobile Pokemon gashapon RPG, coming out soon for iOS and Android!
-The game is in a regional test soon, then releasing August 29th (probably).
+Pokemon Masters is a new mobile Pokemon gashapon RPG, out now worldwide for iOS and Android!
 In this Pokemon Masters Guide you’ll find strategy, gameplay, and Sync Pair information, as well as common questions about the game.

-This guide is a Work in Progress as Pokemon Masters just came out in regional test.
-I’ll be adding to it a lot in the coming days!
+Though this guide was created during the location test, I’ve confirmed nothing has changed (except IAP prices and some new units) so consider it fully up to date for launch!
 Feel free to ask questions or contribute information in the comments, discus the game in our Discord server, or add to our Sync Pair Spreadsheet!

 Pokemon Masters Game Info